Generation Terrorists: Release

 Generation Terrorists was released on 10 February 1992.
 The album entered the UK Rock Chart at No. 1, selling around 250,000 copies worldwide initially.
-These sales coincided with the 1992 BRIT Awards, whose winners relegated Generation Terrorists to a peak of No. 13 in the UK Albums Chart.
+These sales coincided with the 1992 BRIT Awards, whose winners relegated Generation Terrorists to a peak of No. 13 in the UK Albums Chart and has spent a total of 28 weeks in the top 100.
 Early pressings of the album contain a sample from A Streetcar Named Desire at the start of "Little Baby Nothing".
 It was removed from later pressings and does not appear on the legacy 20th anniversary edition of the album.
 The success of 1996's Everything Must Go at the 1997 BRIT Awards ensured that sales of Generation Terrorists and subsequent albums Gold Against the Soul and The Holy Bible enjoyed a late surge; the band's debut sold an extra 110,000 copies.

 In the US, the track listing was changed, and some of the more political tracks were dropped.
 "Democracy Coma" was added to make up for this; it was later released as the B-side to "Love's Sweet Exile"/"Repeat", and also appeared on Lipstick Traces (A Secret History of Manic Street Preachers).
 In addition, four tracks on the US release ("Slash 'n' Burn", "Nat West–Barclays–Midlands–Lloyds", "Little Baby Nothing" and "You Love Us") were remixed by Michael Brauer.
 These same four tracks also featured live drumming from American drummer Zachary Alford.
 These tracks were later included on the Stars and Stripes EP in Japan.

 The album failed to chart in the United States, shifting only 35,000 units.
 Music journalist Simon Price suggested that this was because of the arrival of bands such as Nirvana, Pearl Jam and Soundgarden as the "new rock-megastar elite".

 On 5 November 2012, Generation Terrorists was re-released for its 20th anniversary.
 There are five editions of the re-release: the original album; a two-disc Deluxe Edition with a bonus disc of demos and a DVD of the documentary film Culture, Alienation, Boredom, Despair, about the making of the album – when purchased from the Rough Trade record store in London it also included a free ticket to a showing of the documentary film, followed by an acoustic gig with James Dean Bradfield on 6 November; a four-disc limited edition (3,000 copies worldwide), including, in addition to the contents of the two-disc edition, a replica of a Generation Terrorist tour VIP pass; a 10" collage by Richey Edwards; a 10" vinyl LP of a rare Manics radio performance; and a 28-page book from Nicky Wire's personal archive.